st-patrick/job-work-dashboard/Readme.md

-Let's get a header / legend row on the todos table / list

 add a (no one) option to the waiting on multi select in task edit because it seems you cannt unselect all trivially.

 the people view could be more compact. on XL / large desktop, we can have a 2-column-grid showing the people instead of just one column